 Health Insurance Options

-Check with your current school or job to see if there is a continuation plan or COBRA that may be purchased.
+Check with your current school or job to see if a continuation plan or COBRA may be purchased.
 This may be preferred over purchasing a new plan for a short period of time.
-If your current insurance does not expire until August 15 or later, you would be fully covered until the Rice Plan starts in August, and would not need to purchase a new policy.
+If your current insurance does not expire until August 15 or later, you would be fully covered until the Rice Plan starts in August and would not need to purchase a new policy.